 The UK German Shepherd Rescue does not sell dogs, when you adopt one of our dogs you pay an "adoption donation fee" the donation fee is set by the rescue and varies from dog to dog.

 The adoption fee takes into account a dogs age, training and medical condition.
-Adoption fees for younger puppies will be more than a senior dog while a dog is issues would be less that a good all-round family dog.
-Speak your your adoption coordinator of you require the adoption fee for a particular dog.
+Adoption fees for younger puppies will be more than a senior dog while a dog with issues would be less than a good all-round family dog.
+Speak to your adoption coordinator should you require the adoption fee for a particular dog.

 Taking this into account our rescue will only rehome dogs suitable for that environment, dogs unsuitable for rehoming will go into our lifetime care program and will live out their days in our experienced foster homes, your adoption donation helps towards supporting these dogs.

 Donations are a money gift to our charity and are non refundable